geoffhumphrey/brewcompetitiononlineentry/README.txt

 A modern web browser is also required to take full advantage of the many HTML 5 attributes and functions of the application.
 The latest versions of Chrome, Firefox, Microsoft Edge, and Safari render BCOE&M correctly.
+Internet Explorer is not supported.

 ***********************************************************************************
 Help